xesco/castools/docs/CASFILE.md

 The CAS HEADER is always 8 bytes (`1F A6 DE BA CC 13 7D 74`) and block data must be 8-byte aligned, which means CAS HEADERs are also placed at 8-byte aligned offsets (0, 8, 16, 24, ...).

-Every file begins with a file header block that identifies the file type (ASCII, BASIC, or BINARY) and provides its 6-character filename.
+Every file begins with a file header block that identifies the file type and provides its 6-character filename.
 This header block is followed by one or more data blocks containing the actual file content.
 This is the general structure—specific details for each file type are covered in the following sections.

 ```
 ┌─────────────────────────────────────────────────┐